taylorgorman/blank-slate/readme.md

 ### Cornerstone

 This really could be its own project and repo, but I found it tedious to maintain separate repos and combine them everytime I wanted to start a new project.
 So I buried it here because I made all of this so I can do whatever the hell I want.
 Cornerstone is my reaction to Zurb's Foundation.
-I felt Foundation did way more than I needed and got in my way more often than helped.
+I felt Foundation did way more than I needed and got in my way more often than it helped.